 If the audience has been sitting for a while, get them involved.
 To stimulate them both mentally and physically, ask a question that will allow them to raise their hand to answer.
 Ask, "How many here have...Can we have a show of hands..."

-The Audience Home Page The home of public speaking audience information.
+The Audience Home Page More Public speaking audience info.